Joan Cadden (historian): Career

 She went on to research Pietro D'Abano and to explore the complexities of medieval natural philosophers' understanding of homosexual desire in her book Nothing Natural Is Shameful: Sodomy and Science in Late Medieval Europe (2013).
 Although she recognizes its limitations, she uses the medieval term "sodomy" to avoid conflation with modern senses of the term "homosexuality".
 Discussion focuses around Aristotle's Problemata IV.26 and its questioning of male-male sexual desire.
 The book has been described as "a sophisticated reflection on sex and sexuality."

 Awards

-Her book Meanings of Sex Difference in the Middle Age: Medicine, Science, and Culture (1993) received the 1994 Pfizer Prize for outstanding book on the history of science from the History of Science Society.
-It was the first book on gender studies and the first book in thirty years on medieval studies, to win that award.
+Her book Meanings of Sex Difference in the Middle Age: Medicine, Science, and Culture (1993) received the 1994 Pfizer Award for outstanding book on the history of science from the History of Science Society.
+It was the first book on gender studies, and the first book in thirty years on medieval studies, to win that award.

 Her work was celebrated at two sessions at the 44th annual International Congress on Medieval Studies in Kalamazoo, Michigan in 2009 by the Society for Medieval Feminist Scholarship.
-The Medieval Foremothers Society honored Joan Cadden in the sessions “Thinking beyond the ‘Woman Writer’ in Reconstructing Women’s Intellectual Worlds,” and “(New) Meanings of Sex Difference in the Middle Ages: Medicine, Science, and Culture (A Roundtable).”
+The Medieval Foremothers Society honored Joan Cadden in the sessions "Thinking beyond the 'Woman Writer' in Reconstructing Women's Intellectual Worlds," and "(New) Meanings of Sex Difference in the Middle Ages: Medicine, Science, and Culture (A Roundtable)."
 These were later published in the Medieval Feminist Forum (2010).